 Beech scale disease is actually two different pests that form a positive feedback loop.
 A tiny scale insect, called Cryptococcus fagisuga wounds the bark, and then those wounds are colonized by two different types of fungus, Neonectria ditissima and Neonectria faginata.
 It’s the fungus that eventually kills the tree.
 The problem is, once the cycle is started it’s hard to reverse.
 The fungus makes larger wounds in the bark, which allows more insects to colonize, which in turn allows more openings for the fungus.

-Unlike other tree species which are going extinct as a result of their non-native diseases and pests, the beech is still going strong.
+Unlike other tree species, which are going extinct as a result of their non-native diseases and pests, the beech is still going strong.
 It’s killed back from the top, but generally recovers and suckers up from the bottom.
 The downside, however, is that as this disease progresses, the trees produce more and more empty beech nut shells.
 That’s less for the birds, deer and human foragers to find on any given woodlot.

 If you’re curious about the specifics of the scale insect and associated fungus, this article from Northern Woodlands is a good summary.
+For the best beechnuts, look for the smooth grey trunk of a healthy beech tree.

 Processing Beech Nuts